nGhart/wireframing/README.md

 Figma streamlines the design process from concept to prototype, making it ideal for both low-fidelity and high-fidelity wireframes.
 Its intuitive interface and collaboration tools make it perfect for teams that want to iterate quickly and stay aligned throughout the project.

+## Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the software development lifecycle (SDLC) by bridging the gap between ideas and implementation.
+It provides a clear visual representation of how a product will function and look, helping both designers and developers align before coding begins.

+#### 1. Guides the Design and Development Process

+Wireframes act as a blueprint for building the user interface.
+They outline the placement of elements, navigation structure, and flow between screens, ensuring the development team understands exactly what to build.

+Example:
+In a booking management system, a wireframe can show the layout for selecting dates, viewing available rooms, and proceeding to checkout.
+This helps developers visualize how users will interact with each feature and structure their code accordingly.

+#### 2. Enhances Communication and Collaboration

+Wireframes make it easier for designers, developers, and stakeholders to discuss the product using a shared visual reference.
+This eliminates confusion that might arise from abstract descriptions or text-based documentation.

+Example:
+A designer can show the wireframe of the checkout process, while developers and project managers provide feedback on feasibility and functionality—all while viewing the same layout.

+#### 3. Saves Time and Reduces Rework

+By identifying usability issues early, wireframes help teams catch design flaws before any code is written.
+This saves development time and minimizes costly redesigns later in the process.

+Example:
+If users find the navigation confusing during the wireframe review stage, it can be fixed quickly without affecting any code or backend structure.

+#### 4. Improves User Experience (UX)

+Wireframes focus on functionality and flow rather than aesthetics, allowing teams to prioritize how users interact with the product.
+This ensures the final product is intuitive and efficient.

+Example:
+Testing a wireframe of the booking form helps ensure users can easily find and fill required fields, improving satisfaction in the final application.

+## Wireframing in Practice
+In our project where users could ask an AI for help, the initial wireframe placed the “Ask AI” button only on the home page.
+During review, we realized users would need to return there each time to use it.
+To fix this, we planned to moved the feature into App.js, allowing it to overlay all pages.
+This change will improve accessibility and user experience and shows how wireframing helps spot and solve usability issues early in the design process.